 April 18, 2017 Changed my mind, will try to build a Z80 based more "home computer like design"

-After a year or so contemplating this idea of a new homecomputer, I came to the conclusion that an ARM based system with software VGA generation might be too complex for a the simple system I have in mind.
+Initially I wanted to build an ARM processor based design, this is what I wrote in 2015 on the subject (in Dutch) File:Rhococo Retro HOme COlor Computer design specs .odt.
+After a year or so contemplating this idea of a new homecomputer, I came to the conclusion that an ARM based system with software VGA generation might be too complex for a the simple system I had in mind.
 I will make a NEW homecomputer design with components that can be bought in 2017 (and hopefully the next few decades).
 It will be based on a Z80 compatible CPU as it is one of the few 8-bit CPU's that is still relatively easy to get, and it was so popular in the 80's that there is a plethora of software available for them.
 One thing I don't want is to use an FPGA for it, as these are still relatively expensive and difficult to program for.
 This does cause a problem, as most old homecomputers either used some kind of programmable logic (Sinclairs ULA logic) or were based around a CRTC like the MC6845, which are no longer available, or they used a VDC (video display controller) like the TMS9918 (MSX an many others) which are also no longer available.
 My preference would have been using a CRTC, but as I said I can find no CRTC's for sale anymore, I could build one with standard logic (like the TRS-80 did) but that's too RETRO even for me, (uses far too many components).
 Instead I'm wondering if I can replace the CRTC with an simple AT-mega (Arduino) microcomputer.
 For a 320 x 200 display you would need 320 / 8 = 40 8-pixel wide rows and 200 lines, which means you need 40 * 200 = 8000 address locations, this is about 8191 or 2 ^ 13, meaning you need 13 address lines to address these 8191 (or hex 0x1FFF) locations. and a couple of other signals like HSYNC and VSYNC and video clock.
 An Arduino (nano) uses an ATmega328, and doesn't really have that many GPO (output) ports, but that can be solved with a few 8-bit latches.
 I'm planning to do this in little steps, so first I'm planning to connect 8K Byte SRAM (or an EPROM for testing) to an Arduino nano, plus a shift register to clock out a video stream, to try to generate a 320 x 200 (monochrome) VGA signal, using a Arduino nano as a CRTC surrogate.
 Then continue from there.

 April 23, 2017 Found some inspiration on what is possible with an ATMega328